 Recognize that you are human and allow yourself to experience a range of emotions without judgment.
 Nursing can be emotionally taxing, and it's important to treat yourself with the same kindness and understanding you offer to your patients.

 • Actionable Strategy: Develop a habit of checking in with yourself through journaling or mindfulness practices.
-Acknowledge your feelings, especially after a tough shift, and remind yourself of your strengths and accomplishments.
+A simple journal can become a private space to acknowledge feelings, especially after a tough shift, and remind yourself of your strengths and accomplishments.

 Maintaining healthy boundaries between work and personal life is crucial for preventing burnout.
 While being dedicated to your job is admirable, it's essential to safeguard your personal time for rest, hobbies, and spending time with loved ones.